igr/raw/Context Function Invocation.md

 	listOf(data1, data2)
 }
 ```

 ## Rules
-+ Function defines the context of the execution.
++ Function's body defines the context of the execution.
 + All values created are part of the context.
-+ Functions take implicit arguments from the context by matching type.
-We do not pass arguments to functions.
++ Functions take implicit arguments from the context by matching the type of the values.
+We do not pass explicit arguments to functions.

 ### Example

 ```kt
 fun makeReport(name: ReportName, from: ReportFromDate) {
 	val data1 = foo			// function call